Nizoral Shampoo and Hair Loss: An In-Depth Guide

 The shampoo is sold for the treatment of dandruff, fungal infections like tinea capitis, and seborrheic dermatitis (1, 2, 3, 4).

-Nizoral is not intended to be a daily use shampoo, and should only be used as directed.
+Nizoral is not intended to be a daily-use shampoo, and should only be used as directed.
 Typically, the initial period of treatment requires using Nizoral shampoo twice a week for one month.
 You can reduce this to a single-use every other week if the issue remains chronic.

 Aside from dandruff, there is some research suggesting the active ingredient in Nizoral shampoo may help inhibit the production of DHT.
-This hormone is the underlying cause for hair loss and thinning hair (5, 6).
+This hormone is the underlying cause of hair loss and thinning hair (5, 6).

 A woman pouring nizoral shampoo into her palm